This document describes the security vulnerability disclosure policy of VoidSec.

 - By default, vulnerabilities are coordinated for no more than 30 days.

-- A vulnerability may in certain cases be coordinated for up to one full year if the VENDOR is communicating a clear intention to address the vulnerability and can commit to a date within that period and the vulnerability is considered to be complex to address.
+- A vulnerability DISCLOSURE DATE may in certain cases be coordinated if the VENDOR is communicating a clear intention to address the vulnerability and can commit to a fixed date and the vulnerability is considered to be complex to address.

-“Credit to [REPORTER], a member of VoidSec Team, for disclosing the problem to [VENDOR] and working with us to protect our customers.”
+“Credit to [REPORTER], a member of VoidSec, for submitting the vulnerability to [VENDOR] and working with us to protect our customers.”

-- The VENDOR is encouraged to coordinate a joint public release/disclosure with the REPORTER and us, so that advisories of problem and resolution can be made available together.
+- The VENDOR is strongly encouraged to coordinate a joint public release/disclosure with VoidSec, so that security advisories can be made jointly available.